-A company's brand is more important to petrochemical employees than those in other energy sectors.
+A company's brand is more important to petrochemical

 Peet said: "Employers and employees are on opposite sides of the spectrum when it comes to salary expectations, but have found common ground with views on ethical reputation.

 "The days of clocking in and out are fading fast.
 Employees want to work for a company with a good ethical reputation, which fosters honesty and supports transparency where it can.
 It's encouraging to see the survey results highlight this as a mutual understanding between hiring managers and professionals.